dcunited001/dcunited001.github.io/_posts/2018-03-07-semioteleological-revolution-a-sociophysical-phase-change.md

 ###

+- i really need to settle on a consistent set of terms for describing the parts of this "nietzschean" system
+  - for creating a bridge to the ubermensche
+    - (an asymptotic goal which cannot be obtained)

+- how does the Nietzschean (system) counter external threats that seek to socioepistemologically undermine the evolutionary mechanisms which produce stronger people?
+  - the competition for these systems can easily highlight those who could not withstand the evolutionary mechanisms of the society.
+    - if the value of those mechanisms cannot be conveyed to the (average person), external systems will find it easy to lead astray those on the outskirts of society.
+      - external systems can use those people by artificially empowering them, making them feel like they've been victimized by the evolutionary mechanisms society

 - people who excel or are strongest when living within a world that is a lie, and a lie that is ostensibly constructed specifically or